blancavazquez/LLM-ACS/scripts/readme.md

 ## Extract clinical notes
 Run all files under "text scripts" for each folder of STEMI, NSTEMI, and without ACS patients.

+## Training word embeddings models
+Run the script "Training_wordembedding.py".
+In our study, we trained: SkipGram, CBOW, Glove, and FasText.

+## Fine-tuning LLM
+Run the script "Training_LLM.py".
+In our study, we trained: BERT, BioClinicalBert, BioBert, and BioGPT.

+## Building multi-label classifier using pretrained LLM models
+Run the script "LLM_MLmodels.py".
+In our study, we trained: XGBoost, KNN, SVM, and LR.